 Fortunately, exercises that help boost speech comprehension can reduce this effect.
 Various listening devices and software exercises can be used to exercise specific regions of the brain.
 As a result, you can gradually improve speech comprehension.

 Hearing aids can also be used to manage and improve speech comprehension.
-For the hearing aids to be effective, they need to be sued as early as possible.
+For the hearing aids to be effective, they need to be used as early as possible.
 Hearing aids maintain a continuous stream of speech stimulation to the brain and keep your speech comprehension skills strong and sharp.

 3. Lacking to hear fire alarms and warning signals